 Lichen sclerosus describes a condition in which the skin around a woman’s genitals thins and turns white, causing great discomfort.
-At Antheia Gynecology, with offices in East Windsor and Freehold, New Jersey, the female-led board-certified team of OB/GYNs offers treatment that can prevent worsening of the condition and any consequent scarring.
+At Antheia Gynecology, with an office in East Windsor, New Jersey, the female-led board-certified team of OB/GYNs offers treatment that can prevent worsening of the condition and any consequent scarring.
 If you suspect you have lichen sclerosus, call the nearest location or use the online booking tool to make an appointment.

 Lichen sclerosus causes white spots and itching in the tissue surrounding the genitals and perineal region.
 You may also experience the following.